superluminalC/KaraoPy/README.md

 Surely.

 ## Copyright
 Besides the imports, fonts, and small snippets from Python documentation and modified version of the hash method, everything else was made by me, including logos and buttons designs.
 I have not choose yet which license, so I retain full copyright, but surely you can read, download, modify (fork), redistribute, make a executable and have fun, in a non-commercial way, and giving credits to me (link to the repository page on GitHub), and your modification (forking) or executable should have the same condition.
+And also the classic don't blame on me if your computer explodes.
+You use at your own risk!

 ## Final thoughts
 Aqui é HUE porra!